 Five of the best new fantasy books for kids who love mythology and magic

 Young readers who love mythology and magic books are in for a treat this Spring.
-New releases of middle grade books (great for 8-12 year olds) include a growing range of fiction based on ancient myths and magical worlds.
+New releases of middle-grade books (great for 8-12-year-olds) include a growing range of fiction based on ancient myths and magical worlds.
 We are highlighting five of the best new fantasy books for kids who love mythology and magic to read in 2018.

 Seeing myths from different cultures brought to life will be exciting for fans of Percy Jackson and other mythology adventures.
 And finding exciting new stories about children immersed in magical challenges will be a thrill for fans of Harry Potter.
 There are many wondrous new realities to explore.
 What’s most exciting is that these books share not only fantasy adventure, but also add to the number of female heroes in the world of children’s literature.This post may contain compensated links.
 Read my disclaimer here

 Many action and adventure books for children have a boy as a lead character.
 The lead character is often a great role model for young readers.
 These books can be enjoyed by both girls and boys, and more balance is needed in gender representation.
 It is encouraging to see that more of the new fiction books for kids coming out feature a girl as the main character.
 This is sure to be appealing to both boys and girls and will help encourage a love and fascination of reading.
 This characteristic can be seen in several of the great new featured here.

 Five great new fantasy books for kids to read in 2018